ctpelok77/kstar/README.md

-Welcome to the page of K\* -- a state of the art Top-k planner based on the Fast Downward planning system.
+Welcome to the page of K\* planner -- a state of the art Top-k planner integrating the K\* algorithm.

 ### Usage ###